Reliable Care Right

 Every Dental Emergency is Different

 When facing a dental emergency, you cannot expect your treatment to be the same as someone else.
-Every situation is different, which is why you will need to schedule a consultation with Dr. Barker to determine the type of treatment you need as well as how much you can expect to pay for your unexpected injury.
+Every situation is different, which is why you will need to schedule a consultation with our dentist to determine the type of treatment you need as well as how much you can expect to pay for your unexpected injury.
 By carefully evaluating your situation, we can formulate a plan to address your problem as well as provide a cost estimate for you.

 Typically, the most common forms of treatment range from antibiotics, a custom dental crown, root canal therapy, or tooth extraction.